top of page

 Tell the Story You've Always Dreamed of Telling

-As a longtime New York editor and memoir specialist, I’m adept at identifying the “diamond in the rough” in your story—its true potential and power, which may not be wholly apparent to you.
+Unlike faceless ghostwriting companies that churn out formulaic books, I bring out the very best in what you have to say.
+As a longtime New York editor and memoir specialist, I’m adept at identifying the “diamond in the rough” in your story—its unique potential and power, which may not be wholly apparent to you.

 I recently worked with Dean Stoecker, who faced entrepreneurial failure many times and nearly gave up before founding Alteryx, a multi-billion-dollar data analytics company.
 He wanted to write a book to help others master the emotional challenges that can stand in the way of success.